willi123yao/Cyberthon2020_Writeups/network_security/loosen_that_ratchet/README.md

 However, even after doing so there isn't any valuable information that we can get out from here as everything seems to be encrypted.
 Or so I thought...

 Since this challenge involves encryption, we will first think of the length of the encrypted ciphertext.
-Sorting the packets by length reveals something special as shown, the HTTP data is actually in plaintext!
+Sorting the packets by length reveals something special as shown, the smallest HTTP data is actually in **plaintext**!

 ![Interesting find](https://raw.githubusercontent.com/willi123yao/Cyberthon2020_Writeups/master/network_security/loosen_that_ratchet/image-2.png)

-This shows that the current packet (order 1041) is the initial packet from the client, and sends back the AES key and IV for use in the `Next-ID` order.
+This shows that the current packet (order 1041) is the initial packet from the client, and sends back the AES key and IV to decrypt the `Next-ID` order packet.

 The key is 16 bytes, and thus indicate that it is an AES-128-CBC cipher (you can guess the mode of operation by guess and check using the next order, 303, and it turns out to be CBC)